Register Early! Minimize your Cost!

-Along the route there are sharp turns, bridges, and railroad tracks and though we try to sweep areas prior to the ride, there is always debris on the road.
-Take nothing for granted, stay alert.
+Along the route there are sharp turns, bridges, and railroad tracks and though we try to sweep areas prior to the ride, there may be debris on the road.
+Take nothing for granted - stay alert.

 The event utilizes open public roads, which may or may not be maintained by local municipalities, cities, counties, and/or the State.
 The event is not responsible for the condition and maintenance of the roads.
 Road hazards are always possible and in entering this event, you must be alert to all road hazards, including but not limited to: pot holes, uneven pavement, road cracks, road debris, unfinished construction, and motor vehicle traffic.

 The Day of the Tread is an event for cyclists of all ages, abilities and experience.
 Many have limited experience riding in packs.
 Be cautious as you approach other cyclists and make them aware of your presence by calling out “passing.”
 Touching wheels is the most common reason for crashes.